nichts-amj/EnhancementPhoto_EDSR/EDSR/README.txt

 run via vs code ^^
-The time of the process will depend on the image size and CPU capability The gui may freeze during the process file enhancement will be found on .output
+The time of the process will depend on the image size and CPU capability The gui may freeze during the process file enhancement will be found on new folder (.output)